dasmiq/herodotus-historic-present/herodotus-historic-present.md

 KREONÉVEA TOÚTOV.

-At Sparta, Anaxandrides the son of Leon, who had been king, was now no longer alive but was dead, and Cleomenes son of Anaxandrides held the royal power.
-This he had won not by manly merit but by right of birth...[A description follows of the barrenness of
+> At Sparta, Anaxandrides the son of Leon, who had been king, was now no longer alive but was dead, and Cleomenes son of Anaxandrides held the royal power.
+This he had won not by manly merit but by right of birth...\[A description follows of the barrenness of Anaxandrides' first wife and his coercion by the ephors into marrying a second wife.] ...After no long time the second wife gives birth to Cleomenes.\

-The Historic Present and Narrative Grounding

-33

-Anaxandrides' first wife and his coercion by the ephors into marrying a second wife.] ...After no long time the second wife gives birth to Cleomenes.

-(Hdt.
-5.39.1-41.1)40
+> (Hdt.
+5.39.1-41.1)[^40]

 Equally momentous are the circumstances, told in an aside, of Pe. icles' birth.